Does ownership abroad mean I cannot buy in the UK?

 I own a house abroad but would like to buy my first home in the UK through shared ownership.
 Do you think that having a house abroad makes me not eligible?

-I don't believe that owning a property abroad will automatically exclude you from shared ownership.
+Shared ownership is a system in the UK where you can buy a percentage of a property and pay rent on the remaining portion that you don’t own.
+Owning a property abroad will not automatically exclude you from shared ownership.
 However, these schemes are usually only open to households earning less than £60,000 a year who would otherwise be unable to buy.

 You may be eligible if you are either a first time buyer, a previous home owner who can't now afford to buy without help (perhaps because you have broken up with your partner), a housing association or council tenant or 'key worker' (a key public sector worker, like a nurse or teacher).